 2 cloves garlic

 3 tbsp orange juice

-Toss the meat in a teaspoon of sesame oil.
-Keep aside until ready to cook.
+Toss the meat with a teaspoon of sesame oil.
+Keep it aside until ready to cook.

 Boil together the ingredients for the sauce.
 Keep the flame low and allow it to simmer until the sauce is sticky and thick enough to coat the back of the spoon.

 If you have ground sesame, add it to the sauce once cooked.

 Remove the garlic before serving.

 Allow to cool until just warm.